kbyap1/cmsc207-mini-project/README.md

 * JavaScript

 ## How to View
-You can view the live project here: [will add once available]
+You can view the live project here: https://kbyap1.github.io/cmsc207-mini-project/

 ## Author
 Kenneth Methan Paul Yap (Chino)